godotengine/godot-docs/classes/class_colorpickerbutton.rst

 Description
 -----------

-Encapsulates a :ref:`ColorPicker<class_colorpicker>` making it accesible by pressing a button, pressing the button will toggle the :ref:`ColorPicker<class_colorpicker>` visibility
+Encapsulates a :ref:`ColorPicker<class_colorpicker>` making it accesible by pressing a button.
+Pressing the button will toggle the :ref:`ColorPicker<class_colorpicker>` visibility.

 Member Function Description
 ---------------------------